oyanzhi/tp/docs/UserGuide.md

 * `find Betsy` followed by `rDelete 1 1` deletes the 1st reminder of the 1st person in the results of the `find` command.

+### Archiving a person : `archive`

+Archives the specified person from the address book.

+Format: `archive INDEX`

+* Archives the peron at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The indices **must be positive integers** 1, 2, 3, …​
+* Only one person can be archived at a time.

+Examples:

+* `list` followed by `archive 1` archives the 1st person in the list
+* `list` followed by `archive 2` archives the 2nd person in the list

+### Unarchiving a person : `unarchive`

+Unarchive the specified person from the address book.

+Format: `unarchive INDEX`

+* Unarchives the person at the specified `INDEX`
+* The index refers to the index number shown in the archived person list.
+* The indices **must be positive integers** 1, 2, 3, …​
+* Only one person can be unarchived at a time.

+Examples:

+* `archivelist` followed by `unarchive 1` unarchives the 1st person in the list
+* `archivelist` followed by `unarchive 2` unarchives the 2nd person in the list

 ### Clearing all entries : `clear`

 Clears all entries from the address book.